-Terri Hollingsworth was sworn in as Pulaski County Circuit and County Clerk on January 1, 2019.
-She is the first African American elected to serve as clerk.
+Terri Hollingsworth was elected on November 6, 2018, to a four-year term as the Circuit and County Clerk of Pulaski County.
+Sworn in on January 1, 2019, Ms. Hollingsworth is the first African American woman elected to a Pulaski County-wide executive position.

-A resident of Little Rock, Terri has worked in the city, state and federal governments.
-She began her career working for the City of Little Rock as the economic development administrator.
-Later she worked at the Secretary of State’s office under Sharon Priest and then was tapped to be the Director of the State Board of Election Commissioners.
-There she managed the daily operations and $3.2 million budget of the agency, monitored and effectively communicated the state’s position on election legislation, conducted statewide poll worker training, and was the liaison and primary contact to legislators.
+Ms. Hollingsworth has worked in management positions in both the public and private sectors and nonprofit organizations.
+She has served on all levels of government and began her career working for the City of Little Rock as a city planner and later as the economic development administrator.
+Ms. Hollingsworth has also worked for Arkansas Secretary of State Sharon Priest and was tapped to be the Director of the State Board of Election Commissioners.
+She managed the board’s daily operations and $3.2 million budget, monitored and effectively communicated the state’s position on election legislation, conducted statewide poll worker training, and was the liaison and primary contact to legislators.

 Ms. Hollingsworth served as the Chief Administrative Officer at the Delta Regional Authority (DRA) and oversaw the daily operations of the federal agency, supervision of staff and operational management of board members, elected officials and stakeholders.
 Terri remains an active member of the Delta Leadership Network which supports the DRA’s work in eight states and the efforts of the Delta Leadership Institute.
 Before her election, Ms. Hollingsworth served as a senior advisor for business strategy at Peter Damon Group, a national strategic public affairs, business development and event management services firm.